FIX: Adobe Premiere Pro could not find valid editing modes

-- Adobe Premiere e Pro could not load any audio drivers, find any video modules Windows 10 – These are some common problems that can appear with Adobe Premiere Pro, but you should be able to fix them using our solutions.
+- Adobe Premiere Pro could not load any audio drivers, find any video modules Windows 10 – These are some common problems that can appear with Adobe Premiere Pro, but you should be able to fix them using our solutions.

 - Adobe Premiere Pro CC not responding, startup error – Sometimes Adobe Premiere Pro won’t start at all.
 This can be due to your antivirus or due to the lack of administrative privileges.
 To fix the issue, try running the application as an administrator and check if that helps.

 - Adobe Premiere Pro won’t open – If this problem occurs, the issue might be related to your graphics card drivers.
-If your drivers are up to date, make sure that Adobe Premiere Pro is using the dedicated graphics as the default graphics processor.
+If your drivers are up to date, make sure that Adobe Premiere Pro is using dedicated graphics as the default graphics processor.

-- Make sure that the application is completely installed
+1. Make sure that the application is completely installed

 According to users, if you’re getting Adobe Premiere Pro couldn’t find any valid editing modes message, the problem might be related to the incomplete installation.

 This is a bit crude solution, but it works according to users, so feel free to try it out.

-Solution 3 – Make sure that Adobe Premiere Pro is using your dedicated graphics
+2. Make sure that Adobe Premiere Pro is using your dedicated graphics

 According to users, Adobe Premiere Pro couldn’t find any valid editing modes message appeared because Adobe Premiere Pro was set to use integrated graphics.

-To fix the problem, you’ll need to set your dedicated graphics as the default processor.
-To do that, you’ll need to open your graphics card control panel such as the Nvidia Control Panel or Catalyst Control Center and set your dedicated GPU as the default graphics processor for Adobe Premiere Pro.
+To do that, open your graphics card control panel such as the Nvidia Control Panel or Catalyst Control Center and set your dedicated GPU as the default graphics processor for Adobe Premiere Pro.

-Solution 4 – Run the application as administrator
+4. Run the application as administrator

 - Right-click the Adobe Premiere Pro shortcut and choose Properties from the menu.

 - Now check Run this program as administrator option and click Apply and OK.

 After doing that, the application will always start with administrative privileges whenever you use this shortcut, and the problem will be permanently resolved.

-Solution 6 – Change Switchable Graphics in BIOS
+7. Change Switchable Graphics in BIOS

 This is fairly simple to do, and you can do it by following these steps: